al1brn/geonodes/docs/api/doc_Tree.md

          Register the node passed in parameter in the current tree.

-        :param node: The node to register
+        Args:
-        :type node: Node
+            - node (Node): The node to register

-        :return: The node
+        Return
-        :rtype: Node
+            node

         When registered, a unique id is provided to the node.
         This allows the users to more clearly distinguish the nodes.